Phoenix009/CMS/README.md

-# CMS - An organization interface application for the company.
+# CMS - An organization application for the company
 Hackathon for : Hired Vehicle Count &amp; Manpower Count and Attendance Report for Monthly Cost Provisions